Additional support, games and activities:

 - Children’s mathematical skills are also enhanced through the learning planned for other curriculum subjects and included in our outdoor learning.

 - Teachers use stem sentences to give the children the tools to articulate their understanding using key mathematical knowledge and vocabulary.
-With the children we create working walls to prompt, embed and review their learning.
+With the children we create “working walls” to prompt, embed and review their learning visually.

-- In Years 2-6, regular maths meetings are planned to practise fluency in aspects of maths not currently being taught in maths lessons.
+- In Years 1-6, regular maths meetings are planned to practise fluency in aspects of maths not currently being taught in maths lessons or need revisiting as a result of assessment.

-- We use Mathletics and Times table Rockstars to set weekly homework relating to children’s current learning to review and support their understanding.
+- We use Times table RockStars and Numbots to set weekly homework relating to children’s current learning to review and support their understanding.

 At Icklesham Church of England Primary School and Nursery the impact is that all children build solid foundations in their understanding of maths, learning through a maths mastery approach.